3.5 Traineeships and apprenticeships

-The general framework for vocational education is the Law on Vocational Education (OG30/09, 24/10, 22/13, 25/18), and the main mechanism for vocational training is vocational education for bound craft programmes, which consists of an expert-theoretical part and practical teaching and exercises.
-Education lasts for three years, with practical work in at least one part of the programme, and is compulsory for all participants as prescribed by the Crafts Act (OG 143/13).
+The general framework for vocational education is established by the Vocational Education Act.
+The primary mechanism for vocational training is vocational education for craft programmes, which includes an expert-theoretical component and practical teaching and exercises.
+The duration of education is three years, and practical work is a mandatory component in at least one part of the programme for all participants, as stipulated by the Crafts Act.

-The Apprenticeship Contract is concluded by the craftsman and the student and/or their parent or guardian.
-The contract governs mutual rights, obligations and responsibilities between craftsmen and students during the course of apprenticeship programmes: the beginning and duration of apprenticeship, the student’s working time at the workshop or at the work site, the duration and schedule of the student’s leave, the material allowance for the duration of the apprenticeship and the obligations of craftsmen regarding the implementation of curriculum.
+The Apprenticeship Contract is concluded by the craftsman and the student, and/or student’s parent or guardian.
+The contract governs mutual rights, obligations, and responsibilities between craftsmen and students during the course of apprenticeship programme: the beginning and duration of apprenticeship, the student's working hours at the workshop or on-site, the duration and schedule of the student's leave, the material allowance for the apprenticeship period, and the responsibilities of craftsmen concerning the implementation of the curriculum.

-As a rule, the programme participants receive a cash award for the workshop that is paid each month in accordance with the provisions of the Apprenticeship Contract, which is an integral part of the By-law on the Minimum Requirements for Apprenticeship Contract (OG 63/14) and By-law on Amendments to the By-law on the Minimum Requirements for Apprenticeship Contract (OG 80/2018).
+As a rule, the programme participants receive a monthly cash award for the workshop, in accordance with the provisions of the Apprenticeship Contract.
+This contract is an integral part of the By-law on the Minimum Requirements for Apprenticeship Contract.

-The main social partner in the implementation of the apprenticeship programme is the Croatian Chamber of Trades and Crafts, and in some programmes the Croatian Employers' Association is also included.
-In the regular education system at secondary school level, the Croatian Chamber of Trades and Crafts conducts licensing of crafts and legal entities for the implementation of practical teaching and training.
+The primary social partner involved in the implementation of apprenticeship programmes is the Croatian Chamber of Trades and Crafts and, in some programmes, the Croatian Employers' Association.
+In the regular education system at the secondary school level, the Croatian Chamber of Trades and Crafts conducts licensing of crafts and legal entities for the implementation of practical teaching and training.

 The unemployed and traineeships

-Apart from attending regular vocational education, the main beneficiaries of the vocational training programme are unemployed persons, who undergo a re-qualification programme within the Croatian Employment Service.
-The Croatian Employment Service also conducts Subsidies for employment with the aim of encouraging further education of newly employed or employed persons and the aim of preserving jobs, introducing new technologies and production programmes, and raising competitiveness.
-This institution also makes available on-the-job training, aiming to enable unemployed persons to acquire the knowledge and skills required to perform jobs in the same workplace.
+In addition to participating in regular vocational education, the primary beneficiaries of the vocational training programme are unemployed individuals undergoing a re-qualification programme facilitated by the Croatian Employment Service (CES).
+The CES also administers subsidies for specialisation, aiming to promote further education of newly employed or employed individuals.
+This initiative is designed to sustain jobs, introduce new technologies and production programmes, and enhance competitiveness.
+The CES also provides on-the-job training, aiming to empower unemployed individuals to acquire the knowledge and skills necessary to perform jobs within the same workplace.

-The apprenticeship programme is being promoted online and in media before the end of the academic year, and through individual sessions with students during professional counselling.
+The apprenticeship programme is promoted through TV spots before the conclusion of the academic year, as well as through individual discussions with students during professional counselling.

-With regards to the involvement of youth organizations in designing and evaluating the YG, the Croatian Youth Network is an active member of the Council for the Youth Guarantee Implementation Plan, but the Council's decisions are not binding and they are not brought for all YG implementation components.
+Regarding the engagement of youth organisations in designing and assessing the YG, the Croatian Youth Network (CYN) actively participates as a member of the Council for the Youth Guarantee Implementation Plan.
+However, the decisions made by the Council are not binding and do not extend to cover all components of YG implementation.

-Qualifications acquired through education are recognized at the level of formal education through the ECVET system, while vocational training is evaluated only through the acquired work experience.
+Qualifications acquired through education are recognised at the formal education level through the ECVET system, whereas vocational training is evaluated solely based on the acquired work experience.

 Quality assurance of traineeships

-Vocational education and training (VET) institutions are required to carry out self-evaluation in cooperation with the Agency for vocational education and training and adult education, and external evaluation in cooperation with the National Centre for External Evaluation of Education.
-The quality assurance system links and harmonizes the self-evaluation and external evaluation of educational institutions, whereas external evaluation uses self-evaluation and the development plans of the institution as the starting point for evaluation.
+Vocational education and training (VET) institutions are required to carry out self-evaluation in cooperation with the Agency for Vocational Education and Training and Adult Education, and external evaluation in cooperation with the National Centre for External Evaluation of Education.
+The quality assurance system links and harmonises the self-evaluation and external evaluation of educational institutions.
+External evaluation uses the self-evaluation and development plans of the institution as the starting point for evaluation.

 Quality assurance of programmes under Youth Guarantee

-In the year 2016, the evaluation of participant, mentor and employer experiences of the occupational training without commencing employment coordinated by the Croatian Employment Service, and conducted by the Ipsos Puls Agency, with the help of experts from the Institute of Public Finance, was undertaken.
-Three questionnaires were administered in the survey: for young people (N = 537), employers (N = 458) and mentors (N = 375).
+In 2016, an evaluation of participant, mentor, and employer experiences in the Occupational Training without Commencing Employment, coordinated by the CES, was conducted by the Ipsos Puls Agency, with assistance from experts at the Institute of Public Finance.
+Three questionnaires were administered in the survey: for young people (N = 537), employers (N = 458), and mentors (N = 375).
 The objectives of the study were: